Avoid major heart problems with MyHeart First.

 An evaluation of your waist circumference and body mass index (BMI) can detect your risk for metabolic disorders, Type 2 diabetes, hypertension and cardiovascular disease.

 Is MyHeart First right for you?
 If you are concerned about your cardiovascular health or have a family history of heart disease or stroke, MyHeart First could be for you.
 The test is a one-time cost of $149.
-To schedule an appointment in Tyler, call 903-531-8000 and press 8, or in Athens call 903-676-2169.
+To schedule an appointment, for MyHeart First at UT Health Tyler call 903-531-8000, option 8.
+To schedule an appointment at UT Health Athens, call 903-676-2169.